Incredible Edibles for Schools:

 Award Winning Health Eating Project

-The Award Winning Incredible Edibles Healthy Eating Programme will launch for its 15th year in October 2022.
-This hands-on SESE linked programme can strengthen geography, science and maths learning as well as giving pupils the tools to make better food choices.
+Incredible Edibles is an award winning healthy eating and growing programme.
+This hands-on SESE linked programme can strengthen geography, science and maths learning while giving pupils the tools needed to make better food choices.

 Participating schools are sent free grow packs that contain seeds to grow strawberries, potatoes, lettuce, spinach, chives, carrots and turnips, as well as other materials to help them get started growing!

-Schools are asked to submit five simple tasks online to be recognised nationally as a healthy eating school and be in with a chance to win some brilliant prizes.
+Schools are asked to evidence of the completion of tasks to be recognised nationally as a healthy eating school and to be in with a chance to win some brilliant prizes.

 Please only fill out this form once.
 If any of your details have changed or you are unsure, please feel free to call us on 01 460 1103 or email: office@agriaware.ie